guillermooo/sublime-undocs/source/extensibility/plugins.rst

    :doc:`Plugins Reference <../reference/plugins>`
         More information about plugins.

-You can write plugins for Sublime Text in Python.
+This section is intended for users with programming skills.

+Sublime Text can be extended through Python plugins.
 Plugins build features by reusing existing commands or creating new ones.
 Plugins are a logical entity, rather than a physical one.